Canonical AI Agent Demos

 • Concentrated AI strategies where concentration is intentional

-• Validating entry and exit behavior across changing economic conditions
+• Validating entry and exit behavior across changing market conditions

 M2 Liquidity Strategy